Skin Inc Supplement Bar French Pine Bark Serum Review

 Review

-Results you may expect from using Skin Inc Supplement Bar French Pine Bark Serum:
+Does Skin Inc Supplement Bar French Pine Bark Serum Work?

-Quite moisturizing: Skin Inc Supplement Bar French Pine Bark Serum has a moisturizing rating of 5.1 out of 10.
+According to CreamScan analysis, Skin Inc Supplement Bar French Pine Bark Serum is quite moisturizing, with a moisturizing rating of 5.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.2 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Butylene Glycol (est. ≈6.0%), Glycerin (est. ≈4.0%) and Pentylene Glycol (est. ≈3.0%).